 Ozone therapy is rising in popularity, but many people question its safety and effectiveness.
 In 1985, after being diagnosed with colon cancer, it’s alleged that President Ronald Reagan, bypassing the traditional treatment of Western medicine, went to Germany in order to receive ozone therapy.
 Western medicine focuses on destroying problematic cells instead of curing the root cause of cancer; this is said to have extended Reagan’s life an additional 19 years.
 Many who support alternative medicine believe there are all-natural methods for curing disease — ozone therapy being one.
 Let’s take a look at what type of role oxygen plays in your health and the reasons why people opt for ozone treatments.

-We all know how crucial it is for us to breathe oxygen, but very few people realize how important it is for every cell in our bodies to be properly oxygenated.
-Every chemical reaction in our body relies on oxygen.
-Oxygen provides energy to metabolize carbohydrates, regulates our pH, fights hostile organisms, nourishes cells, and flushes our cells of toxins and other harmful substances.
+We all know how crucial it is for us to breathe oxygen.
+However, very few people realize how important it is for every cell in your body to be properly oxygenated.
+Every chemical reaction in your body relies on oxygen.
+Oxygen provides energy to metabolize carbohydrates, regulates your pH, fights hostile organisms, nourishes cells, and flushes your cells of toxins and other harmful substances.

-Oxygen combines with different elements in our body to “burn” them down, so that our metabolism can function healthily.
-Oxygen also helps our blood circulate properly, aids in the digestion and elimination processes, and allows for nutrients to be assimilated.
-Through cellular oxidation, our blood is continuously purified from toxic cellular waste.
+Oxygen combines with different elements in your body to “burn” them down so that your metabolism can function healthily.
+Oxygen also helps your blood circulate properly, aids in the digestion and elimination processes, and allows for nutrients to be assimilated.
+Through cellular oxidation, your blood is continuously purified from toxic cellular waste.
 The process strengthens the immune system, enhances the nervous system, and allows for recuperation.